eromanowski/clickityos/Readme.md

 // TODO
-- Focus on getting my other repository running
+- Focus on getting my repository running on clickityos image
 - Native node modules where I may need to add compilers

 ## squashfs